MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 ### To create additional tempdb files

-1. Start SQL Server Enterprise Manager.
+1. Start SQL Server Mangement Studio.

 2. Navigate to the database tempdb in System Databases, right-click tempdb, and then click Properties.